Sreehari231/amfoss-tasks/Task-01/README.md

 I first was looking at the canonical branch for the file which had the vault.Finally,I opened the whiskey peak investigation branch to access the file and I downloaded it and ran it using the same commands as the previous one.Then,I exported the variable(Found out the syntax from google) using the Terminal from where i saved the file.
-I then,exported the fruit with export AWAKENING_SIGNATURE="ONE PEICE{GITO_GITO_NO_AWAKENING) and got the two files marine_intercept.log and bounty_hunter_feed.log.I also used diff marine_intercept.log bounty_hunter_feed.log and found out the transmission code.
+I then,exported the fruit with export AWAKENING_SIGNATURE="ONE PEICE{GITO_GITO_NO_AWAKENING) and got the two files marine_intercept.log and bounty_hunter_feed.log.I also used diff marine_intercept.log bounty_hunter_feed.log and found out the transmission code.I later understood that it could be done by cloning the branch repository whiskey peak by using switch branch and then going into the folder and using ls -a and then using mv .baroque_works_cache baroque_works_cache and the copy the sh file to the eat file in which I awakened the fruit and export the variable for Gito Gito no mi and do it.

 # Level 3
 I got the correct folder from the little_garden branch.